What are lentils? Turns out, they’re one of the most nutritious foods on the planet. Here’s everything you need to know, including recipes!

 These are the most “standard” varieties when you think of lentils — and the type featured in the recipe below!
 They cook quickly (in 20 to 30 minutes), and tend to fall apart when cooked instead of hold their shape.

-- Best Damn Lentil Soup (or Instant Pot Lentil Soup)
+- Best Damn Lentil Soup or Curry Lentil Soup (or Instant Pot Lentil Soup)

 - Seasoned Brown Lentils (or Instant Pot Lentils)